May I choose my Roommates?

 Why do I have more Roommates than I signed up for?

 From time to time, Longwood admits more students than RCL is able to house, and it becomes essential that we maximize our occupancy potential to meet the demand.
 Assigning entering and returning students in a comfortable environment remains a top priority.
 Through the years, we have investigated the use of our residence hall space.
-As a result, we have equipped several rooms on campus (primarily in Curry, Frazer, and ARC) so that an additional student can have access to all of the amenities, including an individual computer connection port.
+As a result, we have equipped several rooms on campus (primarily in Curry and Frazer Hall) so that an additional student can have access to all of the amenities, including an individual computer connection port.
 In short, three people are assigned larger rooms that are typically designated for two people.
 Students assigned to transitional housing will be notified when they receive their housing assignment over the summer.

 To learn more about transitional housing, please see our Transitional Housing page.